Heart Matters – January/February 2023

 Updates to the Washington University Retirement Savings Plan

-Effective February 6, 2023, several updates are being made to the investment options available under the Washington University Retirement Savings Plan. transition guide (pdf) is now available and provides details on the new funds that are being added to the investment lineup and lists the investment options that are being replaced.
+Effective February 6, 2023, several updates are being made to the investment options available under the Washington University Retirement Savings Plan.
+A transition guide (pdf) is now available and provides details on the new funds that are being added to the investment lineup and lists the investment options that are being replaced.

 It is important to note that no action is required by you as a part of this change.
 However, you should review the transition guide and your account to see how these investment option changes may affect you.
 If applicable, your account balance and your future contributions will automatically map to the funds that most closely match your current investment mix.
 After this mapping occurs, you always have the option of selecting the investment options of your choice.